 Respondents were asked to mark their top three most important needs (in no particular order) among the agency's planning areas: health, employment, education, housing, income and asset building, support services, and civic engagement.
 The chart below indicates what the community ranks as the most important services needed.
-The results were used to rank the agency's top priorities in the SFY 2021-2022 Plan and Budget Proposal.
+This data is extremely helpful to the agency when deciding next steps.
+The results from the Community Needs Assessment were used to rank the agency's top priorities in the SFY 2022-2023 Plan and Budget Proposal.